devsecopsmaturitymodel/DevSecOps-MaturityModel/README.md

           _2025-04-01:_ All fixes of **critical** findings are deployed to production.
 ```

-The `|` is yaml syntax to indicate that the evidence spans multiple lines.
+The `|` is YAML syntax to indicate that the evidence spans multiple lines.
 Markdown
 syntax can be used.
 The evidence is currently visible on the activity from the Matrix page.

 # Back link